 3. The Firm may ask you to provide certain additional information about yourself, including your name, contact information (email address, phone number, mailing address, and contact preferences), the organization you come from, business affiliates, and certain other information that the Firm may use to identify you.
 If you choose not to provide such information, you may not be permitted to access certain Firm Web site features, content or services.

-4. When you pay your invoice on the Firm website, you will need to provide the payment amount, cardholder name as it appears on the payment card, payment card information, billing address associated with the payment card, client name, client number if known, invoice number, and email address.
+4. When you pay your invoice on the Firm website, you will need to provide your name, billing address, invoice number, email address, payment amount and payment card information to process the payment.
 The Firm does not access or receive your credit card information for payments made online.
 Your credit card information is received directly by our third-party payment card processor and service provider to perform fraud detection and payment processing services.
-We will retain your cardholder name, client name, client number, invoice number, payment amount and payment date provided for our records.
+We will retain your invoice number, email address and billing address provided for our records.
 All payment card information is collected and processed by ClientPay.
 ClientPay, a Persolvent Company, is a level-1 PCI Certified Service Provider.
 If you have any questions regarding how ClientPay collects, processes, or retains your payment information, please visit their website at www.clientpay.com to contact ClientPay.

 The Web site also uses web beacons to recognize certain categories of information about visitors, such as location and time and date a page is viewed.
 The data collected by web beacons contain no personally identifiable information and is only used for analytics and performance purposes.